 Fertilizing your lawn at this point prepares the grass for summer.
 During the hot summer months, the grass will begin to slow down carbohydrate production and begin to use up the reserves.
 An application of 3/4 to 1 pound of slow-release nitrogen will allow the grass to rebuild its energy (carbohydrate) reserves and keep off the stresses of summer, such as drought, heat, traffic, disease, and insects.
 A polymer-coated slow-release fertilizer can feed the grass for up to 12 weeks.

 The best spring fertilizer for grass is rich in nitrogen, phosphorus, and potassium, all of which are essential for plant growth.
-In spring, the best lawn fertilizer is often one with a 20-5-10 mix (20 percent nitrogen, 5 percent phosphate and 10 percent potassium) assuming healthy soil.
+However, many fertilizers offered in big box stores do not have phosphorus unless it’s labeled as a starter fertilizer.

 Nitrogen-rich fertilizers are appropriate for the early springtime green-up and growth.
 A slow-release nitrogen fertilizer may be added in June or July as well.

 Choose a slow-release fertilizer over short-release products.
 A slow-release formula will ensure that the lawn receives nutrients over a longer period.